Sidhoh/pepeVueJS/README.md

 # Pepe VueJS

-An lib to add pepe emojis into your vue website!
+A lib to add pepe emojis into your vue website!

 ## Installation and Usage
  To install the lib: